 The most important question to ask as the conclusion of an interview: “when can I follow up?”
 This provides you with a timeline and allows you to have some sort of control so you’re not hounding the employer or just stuck waiting for a response.

-10) Don’t Fail to Follow Up: Post-interview, the first step in following up is a simple email to thank the hiring manager(s) or IT recruiter(s) for their time.
+10) Don’t Fail to Follow Up: Post-interview, the first step in following up is a simple thank you email.
 This should be done the same day – no exceptions to ensure you put your best foot forward.
 If you met with multiple people, send an individual note to each (don’t kill yourself writing a novel, but at the same time, add some substance and reference something from your conversation).
 Do not cut and paste the exact same message if sending out multiple emails to clients.

 Additionally, and most importantly, follow up.
 Most companies are not going to hire someone on the spot.
 The reality is that you’re trying to gain employment with their company.
 Therefore, it’s up to you to go above and beyond and do everything you can to grab a hold of the opportunity.
-Following up shows persistence, interest in the opportunity and could easily set yourself apart from your competition.
+Following up shows persistence, interest in the opportunity and sets you apart from your competition.